si74/PackageIndexer/README.md

 # PackageIndexer

+## Setup
+Make Sure you have vagrant and virtualbox installed:
+(If you have homebrew cask and or on MacOSX for example):
+`brew cask install virtualbox`
+`brew cask install virtualbox-extension-pack`
+`brew cask install vagrant`

+Go to directory with vagrantfile and do the following:
+`vagrant up`
+`vagrant ssh`

 ## Run index.py to begin tcp server
+`cd var/www`
 `python index.py`

 ## Basic Tests